kristiyanivanovx/WeLearn/README.md

 - Lessons - creating, reading, updating, deleting, reporting, sending to email.
 Every lesson has files (in a zip archive), video material, category and appropriate grade attached to it that can be changed.
 There is an option for the lesson to be sent to a particular email address using SendGrid.
 An lesson is not publicly accessible through "View all" and "All categories" if it hasn't been approved by the administrators.
 Users can soft delete their lessons, but hard deletion option is given to administrators only.
 - Comments - creating, reading, updating, deleting, reporting.
 Comments are related to a particular lesson.
 Users can soft delete their comments, but hard deletion option is given to administrators only.
 - Reports - creating, reading, updating, deleting.
 An user can report a comment or a lesson.
 Users can soft delete their reports, but hard deletion option is given to administrators only.
-- Live chat using SignalR.
-Cleaned weekly with Hangfire.
+- Live chat using SignalR, it is cleaned automatically every month with Hangfire.
 - Contact us page with email sending functionality realized using SendGrid.

 ## Technologies used